tsaie79/JIRIAF-test-platform/README.md

 # Test JIRIAF by using vk-cmd and J-process-exporter
 This main purpose of this project is to test JIRIAF by using [vk-cmd](https://github.com/tsaie79/vk-cmd.git) and [J-process-exporter](https://github.com/tsaie79/J-proc-exporter.git).
 Those two projects build docker images.
 For source codes of those two projects, please refer to their own repositories.

-# Used branches for testing
+# Branches used for testing

 | Test platform | vk-cmd        | J-process-exporter |
 | :------------ | :------------ | :----------------- |